mlang12/RPS-Multiplayer/README.md

 -- If opponent plays a hand will indicate to user that it is their turn and other player has played

--- Starting a new round is done by clicking on which hand to pay next - this automatically triggers reset of UI items
+-- Starting a new round is done by clicking on which hand to play next - this automatically triggers reset of UI items

 -- To disconnect from the current game the user must either refresh page or close page (at the moment)